"We started the Milk Bank to ensure that feedings for preterm infants would be safe and healthy, resulting in fewer

 In early 1998, two Austin neonatologists, Dr. Sonny Rivera and Dr. George Sharpe, invited other healthcare providers to discuss the formation of a milk bank to serve the Central Texas region.
 Drs.
 Sharpe and Rivera had observed that the tiny preterm and ill babies in the neonatal intensive care units (NICUs) they supervised fared better on human milk.
 Citing the medical literature that documented better health outcomes and lower care costs for infants receiving mothers’ milk – and noting that the nearest milk bank was in Denver – the two physicians gathered support from their hospitals and colleagues to go ahead with the project.
 An advisory board was created and a name was chosen: Mothers’ Milk Bank at Austin.

 “I became enamored of the prospect of not having to treat NEC, one of the worst complications of the growing premature infant.
 A milk bank seemed an essential thing to do for our babies.”

 Co-founder Dr. George Sharpe

-In July 2017, Mothers’ Milk Bank Austin moved to a new facility that dramatically increased the organization’s capacity and visibility.
+In July 2017, Mothers’ Milk Bank at Austin moved to a new facility that dramatically increased the organization’s capacity and visibility.
 This expansion was possible through a significant grant from the St. David’s Foundation and other funders.

 To hear first-hand about the babies we've helped, watch our quick video.